organic-scholar/http.js/README.md

     request.restart();

-Response from request is also available on request object.
+XHR object from request is also available on request object.

-   	request.response;
+   	request.xhr;